mitseng/RetinalVesselSegmentation/README.md

 ## Model
   Models can be found in src/U_Net2.py and src/MF_UNet2.py, proposed model is located in the latter file.
   Multi-Fiber Unit is defined in src/MF_UNet2.py.
-  It is based on group convolutino and shared parameters, multiplexers are applied to ficilitate information exchange between fibers.
+  It is based on grouped convolution, multiplexers are applied to ficilitate information exchange between fibers.
   ![Multi-Fiber Unit](https://github.com/mitseng/RetinalVesselSegmentation/blob/master/MFUnit.png)
   Trained model is given in /ParameterFile.